- Tasting the fresh Lofoten Islands’ air as you cycle along

 - Meals: Breakfast

-After lunch you’ll cycle back to your accommodation in Sakrisøy where you can explore for the remainder of the day.
+After lunch you’ll head back to your accommodation in Sakrisøy where you can explore for the remainder of the day.

 - Meals: Breakfast